MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xc9--driver-verifier-iomanager-violation.md

 - The hexadecimal I/O error code.
 (See the table below for a list of the I/O error codes and their meanings.)

-- The address in the driver's code where the error was detected.
+- Typically, the address in the driver's code where the error was detected (Parameter 2).

 If a kernel debugger is attached to the system which has caused this violation, the following information will be sent to the debugger: